rismanobahar/event-management/event-management/README.md

 ## DESCRIPTION

-**This is a project about book review where there will be some books with review as comments and rating.**
+**This is a project about event management where there will be some user who have linked with some event. in each event the user will be marked as attendee**

 ## TECH STACK

-This project will using some stacks as follows:
+This project uses the following tech stack:
 - **laravel** = 10.48.29
 - **PHP** = 8.1.10
 - **database** = mySQL